adlerenno/partDNAtest/README.md

 ```

 Note that this will neither delete the cloned GitHub projects of the tested approaches nor uninstall any installed library.
+There is no update on installed projects, if they are updated, you need to do this on your own.
-If you want to do so, you need to do this manually.
+If you want to do remove installed projects, you need to do this manually.

 ## Tested approaches